Stuycs-K/final-project-09-haque-ramisa/PRESENTATION.md

 # Rivest-Shamir-Adleman (RSA) Encryption

 ## **ASYMMETRIC** Algorithm
-RSA encryption relies on an asymmetric algorithm, meaning that the processes for encryption and decryption are not reversible.
-For this specific algorithm, this relies on the creation of two separate keys– a public key used to encrypt data and a private key which is used to decrypt data.
+RSA encryption relies on an asymmetric algorithm, meaning that the processes for encryption and decryption rely on the creation of two separate keys– a public key used to encrypt data and a private key which is used to decrypt data.
 ### Key Generation
 Each of the keys consists of the **modulus** and its own **exponent**, and is created using the following process:
 1. selecting two large prime numbers, p and q